 View your Sync History chart on the Connector Status page of your Fivetran dashboard.
 The chart breaks down your syncs into Extract, Process, and Load steps.
 You can view one hour, one day, or one week of sync history.

 Each sync is represented by a colored bar.
-Hover over the sync bar to see your sync's duration, start and end time, status, extract time, process time, load time, and data volume.
+Hover over the sync bar to see your sync's type, duration, start and end time, status, extract time, process time, load time, and data volume.

 The bar's color reflects the sync status:

 |Green||Completed||Your sync finished running with no errors.|

 |Blue||Incomplete||Your sync is currently running.|

 |Purple||Rescheduled||Fivetran reschedules syncs in two situations:

 |Gray||Unknown||Your sync has exhibited atypical behavior and has not completed for unknown reasons.|

 |Red||Failed||Your sync could not finish running.
 The stage your sync failed in appears in light red (for example, the sync below failed in the Load stage).|